kieran-mackle/AutoTrader/README.md

 ## Demo Chart
-The chart below is produced by a backtest of a MACD strategy.
+The chart below is produced by a backtest of a MACD strategy (which can be found in the [demo repository](https://github.com/kieran-mackle/autotrader-demo)).
 Note that stop loss and take profit levels are shown for each trade taken.
 This allows you to see how effective your exit strategy is - are you being stopped out too early by placing your stop losses too tight?
 Are you missing out on otherwise profitable trades becuase your take profits are too far away?
 AutoTrader helps you visualise your strategy and answer these questions.